For the New Christian Intellectual strongly advocates a rational approach to Christianity.

 Faith is first of all a response to facts, and facts must be grasped by reason.

-The theme of my blog is “Your Life, Your Reason, Your Faith.”
-I argue that if we will live, we must value life, reason, and faith — in that order.
-The man who values his own life has need of reason.
-The man who follows reason discovers faith.
+We must value life, reason, and faith — in that order.
+The man who values his own life will know that he has need of reason.
+The man who, by God’s grace and the work of the Holy Spirit, follows reason where it leads, soon discovers faith.